The Faces of Hunger

 Diabetes has disabled Ana Maria's husband of 28 years, so Ana Maria tries to find creative ways to feed and clothe her family.
 Still, the bills continue to mount.

 But there's good news as well.
 The family is on a list for subsidized housing at some future date.
 And her eldest daughter is an honor student at school, which is a great joy to Ana Maria, who wants her children to have an easier life than her own.
 Her advice to other working poor: "Don't give up, and don't be embarrassed to ask for help if you need it."
-Casa stands ready to provide some of that help.
+CdP stands ready to provide some of that help.

 One day, the volunteer ("Sara") encountered Geneva as she was about to drive away.
 Rolling down her window, Geneva told Sara that at the end of the next week she'd be eligible for a "widow's pension" and would thus be moving from her tent to an apartment...after roughly two years out in the elements.

-Expressing her thanks to both Sara and Casa, Geneva then drove away.
+Expressing her thanks to both Sara and CdP, Geneva then drove away.
 As we haven't seen her since, we suspect life got better for Geneva.
 But we were there when she needed us, just as we are for countless others with stories of their own.